Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Your New Hampshire registered agent name and address

-For either filing option, you’ll also need to include a Certificate of Existence or Good Standing from your home state, not dated more than 60 days prior to your filing.
+For either filing option, you’ll also need to include a Certificate of Good Standing from your home state, not dated more than 60 days prior to your filing.

 When you’ve completed your paper form, you can mail it – with a $100 check made out to “State of New Hampshire” – to: